Dry ski slope: Recent materials

 A German provider that guarantees year round skiing is Mr. Snow.
-The company does not only produce dry slopes for downhill skiing, snowboarding and cross country skiing but also provides tubing tracks and rental opportunities for events.
+The company produces dry slopes for downhill skiing, snowboarding and cross country skiing, along with tubing tracks and rentals for events.
 The material of Mr. Snow is claimed to have very good sliding capacities, is predictable in all climates and does not harm the ski or sliding surface.
 Mr. Snow works without the use of silicone which is not necessary to achieve good sliding characteristics.
 The snow carpet evidently has no negative environmental impact, so the mats can remain on the surface 365 days a year.

 It is also possible to remove them very quickly if it is required.
 Temporary using can be realized with the 20 sqm modules.